fetchai/agents-aea/docs/protocol.md

 !!!
 Todo
     For example.

-Outside of these, the developer is free to implement the agent protocols in any way he or she sees fit.
+Outside of these, the developer is free to implement the agent protocols in any way they see fit.

 ### `rules.py`